zen-fs/zip/readme.md

 ## Backend

-This package adds the `ZipFS`, which allows you to create a *readonly* file system from a zip file.
+This package adds `ZipFS`, which allows you to create a *readonly* file system from a zip file.

 For more information, see the [API documentation](https://browser-fs.github.io/fs-zip).